aidenpham/Sustainable-Fashion/README.md

 This project is my MSc thesis (March - August 2020).
 I utilized discrete choice modelling to estimate consumers' willingness to pay for more sustainable fashion choices.
 The R syntax (using Apollo library in Rstudio) is included in this repository.

-The full report can be found here: https://repository.tudelft.nl/islandora/object/uuid:5ea48fce-fa1e-457d-8277-ad19784033bc?collection=education
+The full thesis report can be found here: https://repository.tudelft.nl/islandora/object/uuid:5ea48fce-fa1e-457d-8277-ad19784033bc?collection=education

 Abstract: